lcdb/lcdb-wf/docs/references-config.rst

       - '../../include/references_configs'

-This will populate the config with the contents of all the files contained in ``include/references_configs``; the path configured here is relative to the Snakefile using the config.
-You will still need to inspect the contents of those files to decide which organsim and tag you want to use for your particular experiment (see :ref:`cfg-organism` and :ref:`cfg-aligner` for more on these fields).
-For example, if you are working with human RNA-seq data, you may want this in your config:
+This will populate the config with the contents of all the files contained in the ``include/references_configs`` directory.
+The path is relative to the Snakefile using the config.
+Note that you will still need to inspect the contents of those files to decide which organsim and tag you want to use for your particular experiment (see :ref:`cfg-organism` and :ref:`cfg-aligner` for more on these fields).
+For example, if you are working with human RNA-seq data, and you use the above ``include_references``, you may want this in your config:

 .. code-block:: yaml